Borut Pahor: Prime Minister (2008–2012)

 Pahor was Prime Minister of Slovenia from November 2008 until February 2012, heading the government formed by Social Democrats in coalition with the Liberal Democracy of Slovenia and Zares.

 Faced by the global economic crisis his government proposed economic reforms, but they were rejected by the opposition leader Janez Janša and by a referendum in 2011.
-On the other hand, the voters voted in favour of an arbitration agreement with Croatia, aimed to solve the border dispute between the countries, emerging after the breakup of Yugoslavia.
+The voters voted in favour of an arbitration agreement with Croatia, aimed to solve the border dispute between the countries, emerging after the breakup of Yugoslavia.

 Tensions between the coalition partners reached the summit in 2011, when two parties, DeSUS in April and Zares in July, left the government.
 The opposition has accused the government of corruption and mishandling the economy.
 Faced with the loss of several ministers and falling public support, Pahor asked the Parliament for a motion of confidence.
 On 20 September, the Parliament voted 51–36 against the motion, resulting in the fall of the government.
 After the vote, Pahor said: "I do not feel any bitterness.
 I have full faith in our people and the future of Slovenia."

-According to the constitution, the Parliament has to elect a new Prime Minister in 30 days.
+According to the constitution, the Parliament has to elect a new prime minister in 30 days.
 If this does not happen, the President of Slovenia dissolves the Parliament and calls for early election.
 Most political parties had expressed opinion that they preferred early election instead of forming a new government.

 On 1 December 2011, several clips of the recordings of closed sessions of the Government of Slovenia during Borut Pahor's term were published on the video-sharing website YouTube.